jadepage/FizzBuzz/README.md

-# DBL BULLSEYE
+# FIZZ BUZZ
-Live life one loop at a time.
+When it counts you Fizz Buzz.
-A Javascript coding exercise using loops.
+A javascript coding exercise using loops.
-Write a program that displays the numbers from 0 to 100.
+A program that prints the numbers from 1 tom 100 and for multiples of '3' displays 'Fizz' instead of the number and for mutiples of '5' displays 'Buzz instead of the number.
-Display the even numbers in BOLD.
+If a multiple of both then displays 'FizzBuzz'.